turbot/steampipe-plugin-docker/docs/index.md

 connection "docker" {
   plugin = "docker"

-  # Paths is a list of locations to search for Dockerfiles
+  # dockerfile_paths is a list of locations to search for Dockerfiles
-  # Paths can be configured with a local directory, a remote Git repository URL, or an S3 bucket URL
+  # dockerfile_paths can be configured with a local directory, a remote Git repository URL, or an S3 bucket URL
   # Wildcard based searches are supported, including recursive searches
-  # Local paths are resolved relative to the current working directory (CWD)
+  # Local dockerfile_paths are resolved relative to the current working directory (CWD)

   # For example:
   #  - "*.dockerfile" matches all Dockerfiles in the CWD